omgnetwork/omgnetwork.github.io/docs/old/block-explorer-troubleshooting.md

 ## Byzantine Events
-This section describes byzantine events that interfere with the health and performance of the OmiseGO Network.
+This section describes byzantine events that interfere with the health and performance of the OMG Network.
 When byzantine events are detected, a color indicator adjacent to the network name on the block explorer toolbar changes to amber, indicating that the network is problematic.

 Three categories of byzantine events may occur:
 * Dishonest users